EmilHvitfeldt/smltar/docs/04_stemming.md

 - **Handle plural endings with slightly more complex rules in the "S" stemmer.** The S-removal stemmer or "S" stemmer of @Harman91 is a simple algorithm with only three rules.^[This simple, "weak" stemmer is handy to have in your toolkit for many applications.
 Notice how we implement it here using `dplyr::case_when()`.]

-- **Implement actual Porter stemming.** We can now compare to the most commonly used stemming algorithm in English.\index{stemming algorithm!Porter}
+- **Implement actual Porter stemming.** We can now compare to the most commonly-used stemming algorithm in English.\index{stemming algorithm!Porter}

 ```r